Robert A. Neimeyer, PhD

 It is only by risking ourselves from one hour to another that we live at all." --William James

 Robert Dove, LCSW, received his masters degree in social work at Smith College and trained at the Menninger Institute.
-He worked for many years as the Director of the Student Counseling Center at Rhodes College, where he has provided therapy to students and their families contending with a large variety of life transitions.
+He worked for many years as the Director of the Student Counseling Center at Rhodes College, where he provided therapy to students and their families contending with a large variety of life transitions.
 At Rhodes and at the Crosstown Concourse, Rob also has classes on mindful meditation, and is proud to have served as the Chair of the College's Sexual Assault Task Force.
 Rob has taught both individual and group therapy at the University of Tennessee Graduate School of Social Work.

 Rob specializes in the treatment of anxiety, depression, and grief.
 He believes that it helps to have someone stand alongside us as we speak to and make sense of what we have lost.
 He also works with individuals and families to address relationship issues, particularly the challenges that arise as young men or women negotiate the transition from being a teenager to being a young adult.
 Rob works with couples to address the disagreements, mistakes and frustration that are a part of any committed relationship between two good people.
 He believes that love is worth fighting for, and that while love is necessary, it is not enough.
 Good long-term relationships require an awful lot of work, by both parties, and there are no guarantees.